asjadnaqvi/asjadnaqvi.github.io/_pages/wave.md

 The results for the United States and China further illustrate the systemic nature of the shock.
 The United States, the tariff-imposing country, shows approximately –3.17% net losses.
 In the figure, this outcome is driven overwhelmingly by the indirect bar, highlighting how tariff-induced price increases feed back into domestic production networks, raising costs for intermediate goods, compressing real demand, and reducing value added across service and infrastructure sectors.
 Meanwhile, China (CHN), a country that faced high tariffs, exhibits only a mild net effect (around –0.47%) with the figure showing a relatively small indirect response compared to other countries.
 China's large domestic market and diversified supply structure dampen the propagation of the tariff shock, absorbing much of the initial disruption.

-# The way forward
+## The way forward

-The WAVE model {% cite naqvi2025a; naqvi2025b %} provides a foundation for a broad research agenda.
+The WAVE model provides the foundations for a broader research agenda.

-The model can be used for a quick analysis on short- to medium-run disruptions and how they cascade across the global value chains.
-The results also be used as inputs to calibrate behavioral responses in macroeconomic models for an in-depth analysis.
+The model can be used for a quick analysis of short- to medium-run income and/or price disruptions and how they cascade across countries and sectors.
+The results also be used as inputs to calibrate behavioral responses in macroeconomic models for an in-depth or a long-term analysis.

 The model can be easily extended to incorporate the evaluation of other indicators.
-Adding employment coefficients would support labour-market impacts and indirect losses from demand-side multiplers.
-Linking environmental satellite accounts would allow analysts to examine emissions, resource use, and sustainability transitions.
+Adding employment rates by sector can support with the analysis of labor-market impacts, and indirect losses from demand-side multiplers.
+Linking environmental satellite accounts can allow for the analysis of emissions, resource use, and sustainability transitions.

-As global disruptions become more frequent and complex, WAVE offers a scalable, empirically-grounded framework for understanding how shocks propagate, who is most affected, and where resilience can be strengthened within global supply chains.
+As global disruptions become more frequent and complex, WAVE offers a scalable, empirically-grounded framework for understanding how shocks are likely to propagate, who is most affected, and where resilience can be strengthened across global supply chains.

+## Funding and support

+The development of the WAVE model is part of, and funded by, the [Austria Supply Chain Intelligence Institute (ASCII)](https://ascii.ac.at/).
+ASCII is a multi-year joint collaboration between three institutes in Austria; the [Complexity Science Hub (CSH)](https://csh.ac.at/), [Austrian Institute of Economic Research (WIFO)](https://www.wifo.ac.at/), and [Logistikum FH Upper Austria](https://www.logistikum.at/).